sotpotatis/numerical-analysis-videos/interpolation/README.md

 ## Presenting the result

 The command to show and present the result of all the slides can be found in `command_to_present_all_slides`

+## Slides in HTML

+See the directory `interpolation_slides_html` to find the slides in HTML format.
+**Please note that this directory is not connected to any fancy thing like GitHub Actions or similar, and thus it is most likely not the most recent!**